-The jewel of the Aegean, Gay Izmir is not only Turkey’s third largest city but one of its most fascinating boasting a remarkably liberal populous (compared to the rest of the country), a rich and beguiling history and unique gastronomy!
+The jewel of the Aegean, Gay Izmir is not only Turkey’s third largest city but one of its most fascinating, boasting a remarkably liberal populous (compared to the rest of the country), a rich and beguiling history and unique gastronomy!

-While not comparable to the grand Ottoman palaces or regal facades of Istanbul or the youthful and modern Ankara, Izmir offers a laid-back lifestyle by the sea with photogenic bazaars, extensive museums, world-class ruins nearby and a few gays bars too boot!
-This is still Turkey, however, and while in liberal Izmir you will get only a few weird looks for hand-holding.
+While not comparable to the grand Ottoman palaces or regal facades of Istanbul or the youthful and modern Ankara, Izmir offers a laid-back lifestyle by the sea with photogenic bazaars, extensive museums, world-class ruins nearby, and a few gay bars to boot!
+You are still Turkey, however, and while in liberal Izmir, you will get only a few weird looks for hand-holding.

-Bisexuality has been accepted in Turkey for much of its history, but today you will find men in larger cities who freely admit to being gay – generally those found in European style gay-bars.
+Bisexuality has been accepted in Turkey for much of its history, but today you will find men in larger cities who freely admit to being gay – generally those found in European-style gay bars.
 However, many more have wives/families and only indulge in the local Izmir scene in which men enjoy each other in hammams without fear that they may be considered gay.

-It is difficult to summarise the situation of LGBT rights in Turkey especially give the steady erosion of civil liberties in Turkey following the failed summer 2016 coup attempt – but LGBT events are now banned in Izmir under the pretext of social cohesion including Izmir Pride.
+It is difficult to summarise the situation of LGBT rights in Turkey especially given the steady erosion of civil liberties in Turkey following the failed summer 2016 coup attempt – but LGBT events are now banned in Izmir under the pretext of social cohesion, including Izmir Pride.

-Complex and contradicting, Gay Izmir – much like Kuala Lumpur and Jakarta, other liberal and secular mega-city in Muslim majority countries – has a lot to offer queer travelers, who with a little care are unlikely to experience any discrimination if they avoid outright displays of public affection.
+Complex and contradicting, Gay Izmir – much like Kuala Lumpur and Jakarta, other liberal and secular mega-city in Muslim majority countries – has a lot to offer queer travelers, who, with a little care, are unlikely to experience any discrimination if they avoid outright displays of public affection.